jendatx/Grok-Git/README.md

 * removes file1 from staging area (from repo index)

 `git reset HEAD filename`
 * without flags & given filename, makes index info on that filename look like index was at time of last commit
 * (essentially undoes staging of that file and makes index look like it was when HEAD commit was made)

 ## Commit Basics
 `git commit`
 * creates trackable commit with whatever versions of files were staged
 * above opens your default text editor to gather commit message
 * you MUST save and close that message file to complete the commit (fails otherwise, as message is required)

 `git commit -m "here is what i did to these files"`
 * to commit with tiny message (suitable for use by yourself, likely not enough detail for others)

+`git commit -a`
+* automatically commit any files that had been previously committed and are hence being tracked (careful as this does not add any new files you've created without adding them to your repo)

+`git commit -am "modifications to 3 files that work in cahoots"`
+* As above but with commit message built in

 `git commit --amend`
 * for when you prematurely committed something just now and need to tweak it